Forestry Issues

 FOREST FOLLIES: Adventures and Misadventures in the Great Canadian Forest

 Ben Parfitt.
-Explores the challenges facing Canadians as their forests give way to less diverse & less valuable second-growth tree plantations.
+Explores the challenges facing Canadians as their forests give way to less diverse and less valuable second-growth tree plantations.
 Reports on the decline of wildlife, the impact of industry on the forest, and recent environmental mishaps.
 Argues for a more flexible and diverse approach, while presenting inspiring examples of communities that abandoned past practices in favor of alternatives that sustain our natural species.
 6 x 9, 224p, b&w photos, 1998.

 F1925 paperback ..........US $18.95 CAN $18.95